slurmulon/bach/docs/index.md

 ## About

-`bach` is a semantic music notation designed to be both human and computer friendly.

-It's entirely text-based and allows you to easily notate music or any sort of rhythmic timeline you can imagine.
+`bach` is an open-source music notation that people and computers can easily read or write.
+It is entirely text-based and can be written in any text editor.

+`bach` is different from other music notations because it is **semantic**, meaning it allows you to work with higher-level music constructs such as chords and scales without needing to worry about the details.

+Eventually, with enough support through adoption and tooling, `bach` could be used to engrave sheet music, drive audio synthesizers, synchronize lighting shows and much more.

 The project is new and constsantly changing.
-It should be considered experimental and too immature for production use.
+It should be considered **experimental** and too immature for production use.

-Eventually, with enough support through adoption and tooling, `bach` could be used to create sheet music, engrave sheet music, drive lighting shows and much more.

 ## Features